 "At the age of eight days shall you cir- looked different.
-His face had changed from the vast knowledge which he had acquired.
-They called him over to them and saw, to their pleasure, that he really understood what he had learned.
-He was able to ask intelligent questions and give knowledgeable replies.
+His face had changed came furious.
+He struck his nephew from the vast knowledge which he had across the cheek and asked again, acquired.
+They called him over to them "Why did you do it?" and saw, to their pleasure, that he real-Onkelos confessed, "I wanted to heart to become a Jew, but greatly ly understood what he had learned.
+He study Torah." was able to ask intelligent questions "Why did you not study Torah withand give knowledgeable replies. out circumcising yourself?" the emper-One day Onkelos decided to return or asked.

-One day Onkelos decided to return to Rome.
+to Rome.
 Upon his arrival he went to his uncle, the emperor, to pay his respects.
 His uncle immediately noticed his changed look and asked him what had happened.

-Onkelos explained, "This happened because I studied Torah.
+because I studied Torah.
 I also circumcised myself."